wso2/docs-choreo-dev/en/docs/consuming-services/consuming-a-sevice.md

 To learn more about API visibility, see [Control API Visibility](../api-management/control-api-visibility.md).

-The Choreo Developer Portal lists APIs by the respective API's major version.
+The Choreo Developer Portal lists APIs based on their major version.

 ![Developer Portal APIs](../assets/img/consume/developer-portal-apis.png)

-You can view the subscribed versions of an API along with the subscription details (i.e., the subscribed application and the application creation date) via the API overview page.
+The overview page of an API displays the subscribed versions of the API along with subscription details such as the subscribed application and the application creation date.

 ![API overview](../assets/img/consume/api-overview.png)